Benno-K/dovecot/README.md

  easily generate such a
  so-called parameter file
  using a openssl-command like
-> openssl dhparams 4096 >dh4096.pem
+> openssl dhparams 4096>dh4096.pem

- Well, did I write "easily"?
+ Well, did I really write *"easily"*? w
- w
  While the command is simple
  it takes *VERY, VERY, VERY*